ChinikaC/Front-End_Project_Bookkeeper_App/README.md

 ## 6. Future Developments

 If we had more time, we would have liked to add the following to our project:
-- **Dark mode** - This has already been implemented but not everything on the screen turns dark, so we would have liked to fix this
+- **Dark mode** - This has already been implemented but not everything on the screen turns dark, so we would have liked to fix this.
-- **Accessibility** - Making the website more accessible
+- **Accessibility** - Making the website more accessible.
-- **Mobile friendly** - Ensuring the site is mobile responsive
+- **Mobile friendly** - Ensuring the site is mobile responsive.
-- **Sign-in page** - Replicating an actual sign-in page that is functional
+- **Sign-in page** - Replicating an actual sign-in page that is functional.

 <hr />